kredati/cin2999f21/reverse_timeline.md

 * In consultation with your supervisor, revise one of your first two chapters for publication and submit it.

 _By now_:
-* You have written a first grant proposal.
+* You have written a first (and second!) grant proposal based on your dissertation work.
 * You have an approved dissertation proposal.
 * You have completed a draft of your first dissertation chapter.
 * You have done the lion’s share of fieldwork.